-The Company has a Shareholders Rights Plan which was approved by its board of directors and its shareholders in 2010.
+The Company has a Shareholders Rights Plan which was approved by its board of directors and its shareholders in 2010 and further ratified on September 23, 2013.
 Details of the Shareholders Rights Plan are available on SEDAR at www.sedar.com.
 The Company has no knowledge of any pending or threatened takeover bids for the Company, and has no reason to believe that any takeover offer for the Company's shares is imminent.